galacticcouncil/Basilisk-ui-old/ci-docs/README.md

 <hr />

 ### :chains:  Report status in issue ([.github/workflows/_called_report-status-in-issue.yml](/.github/workflows/_called_report-status-in-issue.yml))
-Publish statuses and reports from different steps of root workflow as comment in related PR.
+Publish statuses and reports from different steps of caller workflow as comment in related PR.
 Workflow is based on libraries `GitHub Script`.

+#### Artifacts
-If we need fetch available artifacts, so it can be done only in separate/next workflow run after workflow run which generates these artifacts.
+If we need fetch available artifacts, so it can be done only in separate/next workflow after workflow which generates these artifacts.
 Artifacts are not visible for API before run is completed.
 More details in [this](https://github.com/actions/upload-artifact/issues/50) issue.
+If `publish-artifacts-list == true`, current called workflow generates dispatch event for workflow, which can fetch artifacts from current workflow run.

-As result current called workflow has logic, explained in diagram below:
+As result `Report status in issue` workflow has logic, explained in diagram below:

 ![Publish reports as issue comment](./publish-reports-in-issue-comment-flow.png)

 Report status workflow can collect statuses from different workflows and publish them in one single comment.
+This is possible through the usage of actions caching feature (`actions/cache@v2`).
+Each `push` or `pull_request` events can trigger multiple workflows, which contains `Report status in issue` job (_called workflow_).
+If trigger commit is related with some open pull request or trigger event is [pull_rerquest:opened](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request), each run will publish it's statuses/artifacts as comment in appropriate Pull Request post.
+If comment is already existing, reporter from each caller workflow will update existing comment by it's own status and republish statuses from other workflow runs.
+It's possible though cached comment data (stringified JSON saved in the file) from each reporter, which has been triggered buy the same event.
+Each reported fetches cached data from reporter job of previously finished workflow run, extends cached data by it's own and uses extended data for comment publication.
+This provides inheritance of comment data between workflows.

+`actions/cache@v2` can read files from GitHub cache.
+Also, if `key` parameter is unique in the repo, file in `path` location will be added into cache after successful completion of the job.
+Each reporter generates it's own cache with key by next pattern - `reporter-artifacts-branch-${{ github.ref_name }}-commit-${{ github.sha }}-${{ steps.timestamp.outputs.time }}` what ensures caching comment data from each run.
+As `restore-keys` next patters is used - `reporter-artifacts-branch-${{ github.ref_name }}-commit-${{ github.sha }}-`.
+It means that comment data file with the most recent creation date for trigger event will be restored, as last part of `key` with timestamp will be ignored in search (more details [here](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key)).

+Illustrations below show flow with 3 workflows, which has been triggered in parallel by the same event.
-This is possible through the use actions caching feature (`actions/cache@v2`).
-Flow is explained in schema below (_workflow names are provided only for example purposes and can be different in real case_):
+(_workflow names are provided only for example purposes and can be different in real case_):

 ![Cached comment data flows](./cached-comment-data-flows.png)

+Crucial point of this example (**improvement is required in this place**) is that each `Report status in issue` job in each parallel workflow must be started after completion of reporter job from another parallel workflow.
+If we get overlapping of reporter jobs A and B, comment data (statuses) from reporter A or B will be lost.

 :inbox_tray: ***Inputs***: